CM Mann expands Punjab cabinet, five AAP MLAs inducted as ministers | Politics

 Anmol Gagan Mann (32), who represents the Kharar assembly seat, is the second woman to be inducted in the cabinet.
 Anmol, a Punjabi singer, had joined AAP in the 2020 and was the co-president of the party's youth wing in the state.

-She had sung the party's poll song, ''Kejirwal hai'', during the 2022 Assembly elections.
-She had defeated SAD candidate Ranjit Singh Gill by a margin of 37,885 votes.
+She had sung the party's poll song, ''Kejirwal hai'', during the Assembly elections.
+She had defeated SAD candidate Ranjit Singh Gill by 37,885 votes.

 Fauja Singh Sarari, a retired policeman, was elected from Guru Har Sahai in Ferozepur.
 He belongs to the Rai Sikh community.